-To allow other apps to start your activity in this way, you need to add an <intent-filter>
+To allow other apps to start your activity in this way, you need to add an <intent-filter> element in your manifest file for the corresponding <activity> element.

 When your app is installed on a device, the system identifies your intent filters and adds the information to an internal catalog of intents supported by all installed apps.
-When an app calls startActivity()
+When an app calls startActivity() or startActivityForResult(), with an implicit intent, the system finds which activity (or activities) can respond to the intent.

 The system may send a given Intent to an activity if that activity has an intent filter fulfills the following criteria of the Intent object: